thedylone/laffey-bot/README.md

 ### .env
 BOT_TOKEN
-> place your Discord Application token in here
+> place your Discord Application token in here.

 RIOT_TOKEN
 > place your Riot API key in here. (currently unused at the moment)

+HOLODEX_TOKEN
+> place your [Holodex](https://holodex.net/) API key in here.